brandlewco/jesserieser-hugo-cc/content/collections/people.md

   I recently traveled to Uvalde, TX to spend the day with the Salazar family.
-I can’t thank them enough for their hospitality and openness while navigating and living every parent’s worst nightmare.&nbsp;
+I can’t thank them enough for their hospitality and openness while navigating and living every parent’s worst nightmare.

-  “Layla was just 7 months old in 2011 when Vinnie, who worked for a steel company, moved the family from a Chicago suburb to his hometown of Uvalde because he believed it would be safer there.&nbsp;
+  “Layla was just 7 months old in 2011 when Vinnie, who worked for a steel company, moved the family from a Chicago suburb to his hometown of Uvalde because he believed it would be safer there.

   At around 11:40 a.m., May 22, 2022 Vinnie received a text message about a